Wittgenstein Centre

 Researchers who participated in the development of the projections:

-Guy J. Abel a Graeme Hugo Richard G. Rogers
+Guy J. Abel1 Graeme Hugo Richard G. Rogers

 Saroja Adhikari Gavin Jones Anna Rotkirch